 Timer Malfunction: Two sets of electric eyes will be in use.
 In the event the primary timer fails to work, the back-up timer will be used.
-In the event that both timers fail a re-run will be awarded at the contestant’s discretion: 1.) immediately with a fresh drag, 2.) at the end of the next group of 50 with a fresh drag, or 3.) at the end of the event with a fresh drag.
-The rider must declare if he/she will accept a re-run and when they wish to take it before the next horse runs.
+In the event that both timers fail a re-run will be awarded at the contestant’s discretion: 1.) immediately with a fresh drag, 2.) at the end of any group of 50 with a fresh drag, or 3.) at the end of the event with a fresh drag.
+The rider must declare if they will accept a re-run and when they wish to take it before the next horse runs.

 The announcer will not indicate any malfunctions during a run.
 Any re-runs will carry over all penalties accumulated during the first run, thus no re-runs will be awarded for broken patterns or hit barrels.
 Re-runs will not accumulate any additional penalties.
-If the contestant chooses not to re-run, he/she will receive a no time.
+If the contestant chooses not to re-run, they will receive a no time.

 Photographer: When one is present a photo will be taken of every horse (flash used).
 Contestants may not ask photographer to hold flash for any individual.
 Photos are property of photographer and cannot be used without written permission.